Frequently asked questions concerning disputing your personal information

 - Hope Now.
 An alliance between counselors, servicers, investors and other mortgage industry participants to assist distressed homeowners.

 - Home Loan Learning Center.
 Sponsored by the Mortgage Bankers Association.
 Educates consumers on the basics of obtaining a mortgage.
-Also includes a link to their Foreclosure Prevention Resource Center.
+Also includes a link to its Foreclosure Prevention Resource Center.

 - Neighborworks America.
 A national nonprofit organization created by Congress to provide financial support, technical assistance, and training for community-based revitalization efforts.